albertkun/21S-ASIAAM-191A/readme.md

 ## Course Description

+Welcome to your journey into web programming and mapping!
+This course is designed for non-mappers and non-coders to bridge the divide between spatial data and using it in the non-profit world for acvitism, also known as civil society.

 Spatial data is all around us, whether its survey information with zip codes or the various landmarks that comprise what people consider their neighborhood.
 While maps, like census tracts or political boundaries are